Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu

 Distance: 8.4 miles / 13.5 km

-The three main exceptions to this are the Nuʻuanu Trail that descends Tantalus into the Nuʻuanu Valley, the ʻAihualama Trail that is a connector trail between Tantalus and Mānoa Falls, and the Tantalus Arboretum Trail, which is its own small 0.3 mile loop trail that isn’t connected to the rest in any way.
+The three trails that are the exceptions to this loop are the Nuʻuanu Trail, which descends Tantalus into Nuʻuanu Valley; the ʻAihualama Trail, a connector trail between Tantalus and Mānoa Falls; and the Tantalus Arboretum Trail, which is an entirely isolated 0.3-mile (0.5 km) loop trail, separate from this network altogether.

 Makiki Valley Trailhead Parking

-This hike could begin at any number of side trails off of Tantalus-Round Top Dr. that meet up with the central loop, but for the purposes of this post, I began in Makiki Valley at the very bottom of Tantalus.
+The Tantalus Loop Trail could begin at any number of trailheads off of Tantalus-Round Top Drive that meet up with the central loop, but for the purposes of this article, I began at the trailhead in upper Makiki Valley—the lowest point on the loop.

-Out of caution, consider the Makiki Valley parking lot and any parking area on Tantalus a high-crime area for petty theft.
-Never leave bags or anything valuable in your car.
+Out of caution, consider the Makiki Valley State Recreation Area and any parking area on Tantalus to be a high-crime area for petty theft, meaning you should never leave visible bags or anything valuable in your car.

 Makiki Valley Trailhead Parking